grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Further _west_, right?
 Look at this chart Hemi."

-He removed the headphones and told Cassandra to keep tracking the pursuing sub before he stepped up to the navigation table next to Percy.
+He removed the headphones and told Cassandra to keep tracking the pursuing sub before he joined Percy at the navigation table.

 Percy pointed.
 "The chart shows a current here, starting just off the continental shelf.
 It flows toward the west.
 But... that current is a _surface_ current.
 And I think we might be drifting east.
 I think we may be so deep we've picked up a counter-current."

 "It is possible.
 There is often a counter-current under the surface current in the deep ocean.
 But there is no way for us to tell.
 We have no outside reference points," said Hemi.

-"Well, our one outside reference point is the fucking sub with the ram.
+"Well, our one outside reference point is the fucking _Grackle_.
 It seems like they are searching for us steadily to the west.
-But they may in fact be moving back and forth over the same fucking point -- the last point where they knew they had us -- and _we_ might be moving slowly east with the current."
+But they may in fact be moving back and forth over the same point -- the last point where they knew they had us -- and _we_ might be moving slowly east with the current."
 Percy postulated.

 "I suppose with a little time we will know," said Hemi.

-"If we don't fucking sink first of course."
-Percy replied.
-"Keep listening with Cassandra, I don't want to us to drift into that fucking continental shelf wall -- at this depth it would be the fuckin' end of us."
+"If we don't sink first of course.
+Keep listening with Cassandra, I don't want to us to drift into that continental shelf wall -- at this depth it would be the fuckin' end of us."

 "That will be challenging with so little ambient sound to judge what is around us."

-"I'm sure that between you and Cassandra you can keep us fucking safe."
+"I'm sure that between you and Cassandra you can keep us safe."

+[//]: # (----- invisible character break)

 Over the course of the next hour the _Prospect_ hovered silently just below 300 meters.
-Hemi tracked the steadily diminishing signal of the sub with the ram as it swept back and forth, and then began circling around the location where the _Prospect_ had went under 300 meters.
-At that point Hemi was convinced the pursuing sub had lost their track on the _Prospect_ completely.
+Hemi tracked the steadily diminishing signal of the _Grackle_ as it swept back and forth, and then began circling around the location where the _Prospect_ had gone under 300 meters.
+Eventually Hemi was convinced the pursuing sub had lost their track on the _Prospect_ completely.

-Every so often the submarine let out a groan, as if to remind Percy the stress she was under.
-Every time one of those long wailing groans came up from the guts of her boat it grated Percy's nerves -- both because of the visceral way she experience the _Prospect's_ physical stress, and because she worried it was enough sound to give away their position.
+Every so often the _Prospect_ let out a groan, as if to remind Percy the stress it was under.
+Every time one of those long wailing groans came up from the guts of her boat it grated Percy's nerves -- both because of the visceral way she experienced the _Prospect's_ physical stress, and because she worried it was enough sound to give away their position.

+[//]: # (2k words from last EDIT point)

 At some point, as time passed and it became apparent the _Prospect_ was indeed slowly drifting away, Percy's main concern swung from the sub with the ram to the slight but distinct angle to the deck that she could sense under her feet.
 Her sensitivity to the movements of her boat, especially while standing, made her the first to realize that the bow was sinking under the weight of the water seeping in through the repaired seam.